You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Paying for various activities in Bhutan

 It’s important to note that prices may vary depending on the season, number of travelers, and specific services required.
-Booking a tour package can simplify the planning process and provide a more inclusive cost structure.
+Booking a tour package can simplify planning and provide a more inclusive cost structure.

 Here’s a breakdown of the costs for various activities and experiences in Bhutan: